9 things a commercial glass company needs to know before starting your project:

 5. Cutout/Hole Information for Hardware Requirements

 Along with exact dimensions, commercial glass companies need to know any hardware requirements for your glass -- particularly when seeking a quote.
+This is especially important with tempered glass, as fabrication needs to happen well before a pane is heat treated.

-Sometimes, custom glass sheets need holes or notches cut in to accommodate hardware.
+Sometimes, custom glass sheets need holes or notches cut in to accommodate the hardware.
 These elements impact the glass manufacturing process.
 Knowing hardware requirements is especially important if specialized cuts are needed.

 Getting the wrong-sized piece, even by a fraction of an inch, can jeopardize a piece of glass fitting exactly where it needs to.
 Providing tolerance information ensures you’ll still receive a usable piece of glass or custom glass sheet even if it needs some additional work to clean up imperfections.